Online selective conformal inference: adaptive scores, convergence rates and optimality: Introduction

-Selection invalidates methods that build on ACI by potentially inflating the false coverage proportion (FCP) among the selected.
-This is illustrated in the context of selective classification, where the analyst is interested only in prediction sets of size one.
-Figure~\ref{fig:intro-selective-classif-top_panel} shows that classic conformal prediction sets \citep{vovk2005algorithmic}, which guarantee $\mP(Y_t \notin \cC_t) = \alpha$, are invalidated by selection.
-While the FCP is acceptable without selection, it becomes unacceptably high among the selected instances.
-This is expected, since the instantaneous miss-coverage probability conditional on selection, $\mP(Y_t \notin \cC_t \mid S_t = 1)$, can far exceed $\alpha$.
-On the other hand, Figure~\ref{fig:intro-selective-classif-bottom_panel} shows that with our novel method, the false selection proportion remains at an acceptable level.
+Selection invalidates methods that build on ACI by potentially inflating the FCP among the selected.
+This is illustrated in the context of selective classification, where {the outcome is a class ($\cY=[K]$) and} the analyst is interested only in prediction sets of size one.
+Figure~\ref{fig:intro_Selective_interval} (left panel) shows that classic conformal prediction sets \citep{vovk2005algorithmic}, which guarantee $\mP(Y_t \notin \cC_t) = \alpha$, are invalidated by selection.
+While the FCP {(mis-classification proportion in this case)} is acceptable without selection, it becomes unacceptably high among the selected instances (see also Figure~\ref{fig:intro-selective-classif-combined_figure}).
+This is expected, since $\alpha$ errors are expected and all these errors are among the selected.
+Consequently, $\mP(Y_t \notin \cC_t \mid S_t = 1)>\alpha$ {for which $S_t=\ind{|\cC_t|=1}$ denotes the indicator of selecting at time $t$}.
+On the other hand, with our novel method, a more appropriate selection method is used and the FCP remains at an acceptable level.
 This is due to the fact that our method abstains from selecting examples that are not trustworthy, and accounts for the selection, as detailed in \S~\ref{sec:method}.
-Our work adds to the literature on classification with abstention (or with a rejection option), introduced by \cite{chow70}.
+In this sense, our work adds to the literature on classification with abstention (or with a rejection option), introduced by \cite{chow70}.
 In the machine learning literature, abstention is often accounted for by adding a term to the risk that penalizes any rejection \cite{herbei06,bartlett08, wegkamp2011support, cortes2016learning, ni2019calibration, cao2022generalizing}.
-Our suggestion, on the other hand, aims to control the miss-classification error rate on the selected, as done in \cite{zhao2023controlling} in the batch setting.
+Our suggestion, on the other hand, aims to control the mis-classification error rate on the selected, as done in \cite{zhao2023controlling, gazin2024selecting} for the batch setting.
+Figure~\ref{fig:intro_Selective_interval} (right panel) shows that a similar conclusion can be given for the problem of selective predictive intervals.

+Selective versions of the ACI algorithm have been proposed recently \cite{bao2024cas,sale2025online}, for which the threshold update is done only when selected.
+This modification is very appealing, since it directly leads to a valid FCP bound on the selected (in a nutshell, adversarial bounds also apply when restricting the algorithm to the selection), the remainder term in the bound being now driven by the selection number at each time point.
+In this paper, we follow this line of research by proposing novel general online selection methods that encompass the two main online settings: online testing, where the error corresponds to a false rejection; online interval or set estimation, where the error corresponds to the miscoverage of a selected example.
+We refer to the proportion of errors among the selected as the FCP.
+It reduces to the false discovery proportion (FDP) in online testing.